Jerry Reuss: Pittsburgh Pirates (1974-78)

 After the 1973 season, the Astros traded Reuss to the Pirates for Milt May.
 After the October 31, 1973 trade, Reuss responded, "I'm surprised because the Astros received only a second‐string catcher for me.
 I thought I was worth more than Milt May."
 In the offseason, he attended the University of California, Santa Barbara.

 In his first three seasons with the Pirates (1974-76) he had winning records, 16–11, 18–11, and 14–9, respectively.
+Reuss was the starting pitcher for the Pirates in game 1 of the 1974 National League Championship Series against the Los Angeles Dodgers.
+He pitched well, allowing one run in seven innings, but the Pirates lost to Don Sutton and the Dodgers 3-0.
+With the Pirates facing elimination in game 4, Reuss again started against Sutton but did not fare so well, allowing 3 runs in 2 2/3 innings in a game the Pirates eventually lost, 12-1.
 In 1975, in addition to his Pirates best won-loss record, he had a 2.54 ERA, and was selected to play on the NL All-Star team.
 Reuss was named starting pitcher for All-Star Game, and pitched three innings, without allowing a run.
 He was 23rd in Most Valuable Player (MVP) voting that year.
 He was fourth best in the league for most wins and in ERA.

 Reuss had a down year in 1977 (10–13 with a 4.11 ERA), and had shoulder problems which limited his availability in 1978.
 The Pirates traded him to the Los Angeles Dodgers for pitcher Rick Rhoden before the start of the 1979 season.